Idaho Wine Commission

 Industry Relations Manager

 Multitasking extraordinaire, people person, mother of two, and lover of a glass of Idaho Tempranillo.
-Originally from the great state of South Dakota, Ashlee moved to Boise nearly a decade ago to start her beverage journey in the beer industry.
-But since joining the Idaho Wine Commission team, wine has won her heart.
+Originally from South Dakota, Ashlee moved to Boise over a decade ago to start her beverage journey in the beer industry.
+Since joining the Idaho Wine Commission team, wine has won her heart.
 In fact, Ashlee holds a WSET 1 certification and is a Leadership Idaho Agriculture graduate.

-Ashlee puts all these smarts to good use by planning the educational seminars throughout the year, creating agendas for media visits, and responding to the many communications IWC gets every day from customers and industry professionals alike.
+Ashlee puts all these smarts to good use by planning the educational seminars throughout the year, creating itineraries for media visits, and responding to the many communications IWC gets every day from customers and industry professionals alike.
 For her, no two days are the same.
-She loves her team, traveling with her family, and sending notes to friends and family via snail mail.
+She loves her team, traveling with her family, live music and sending notes to friends and family via snail mail.

 Julianne “juls” Germain